Updated on May 4, 2024 by Hannah Fitchett

 Solo vs. tandem kayaks

-Picking a solo (1-person) or a tandem (2-person) kayak will depend on the size of your dog.
+Picking a solo (1-person) or a tandem (2-person) kayak will depend on your dog’s size.
 Large dogs that take up a lot of space will do better with a tandem kayak.
 They will have their own place to sit and enough room to not feel cooped up.
-Smaller dogs can get away with being in a solo kayak as they don’t require the extra room.
-If you do go for a tandem kayak, look for one which can be solo paddled with removable seats.

 Is a sit in or sit-on kayak better for dogs?